Ecommerce Schema Markup: What It Is and How to Use It?

 • Adding structured data manually

-• Use plugins in Shopify, WooCommerce, or Magento
+• Using plugins in Shopify, WooCommerce, or Magento

-• Rely on automated schema tools like RankMath or Yoast
+• Relying on automated schema tools like RankMath or Yoast

 Use Google’s Rich Results Test and the Schema.org validator.
 Fix warnings early.
 Errors later usually cost visibility.